COEN-296-Attention-Management-Spr-2023/intro-to-github-cellar-price/db/README.md

 - 3 --> view mega list

-- 4 --> remove duplicates in csv
+- 4 --> exit and write to csv and json

-- 5 --> exit and write to csv and json
+Duplicate checking is implemented when writing.